 Usually, people turn up to liposuction when exercise cannot help reduce body fat, in other terms, it is a quick fix for losing weight.
 Removes fat from areas of the body that haven’t responded to diet and exercise, such as Abdomen, Arms, Buttocks, Calves and ankles, Chest and Back, Hips and thighs and Neck, tummy tucks were the most popular.

 Tumescent liposuction: A local anaesthetic is used to numb the area of your body where the tube will be inserted.
 This type of liposuction does not require general anaesthesia.

 Ultrasound-assisted liposuction: The use of ultrasound to liquefy the fat, which makes it easier to remove.
-Helps in removing fat from the upper abdomen, sides, and back.
+It helps in removing fat from the upper abdomen, sides and back.

 Laser-assisted liposuction: Uses low-energy waves to liquefy the fat, which is removed through a small cannula.